-Warhorse Buried With Honours

-"Blackie," one of the heroes of the last war, has died at the R.S.P.C.A.
+Warhorse Buried With Honours "Blackie," one of the heroes of the last war, has died at the R.S.P.C.A.
 Horses Rest Hunts Cross, Liverpool.
 He has been buried with the medals of his master, Lt.
 Leonard Comer-Wall, A Battery, 275th Brigade, R.A. who while riding him was killed in France.

-"Blackie," who was 35 years of age, carried the marks of the shrapnel be received in the action to his death.
+"Blackie," who was 35 years of age, carried the marks of the shrapnel he received in the action to his death.
 After the last war he was bought from the Army by his master's mother, Mrs K. Comer-Wall of West Kirby, and lent to the Territorial Riding School at Liverpool.

-Territorial Riding School at Liverpool.
-He was "pensioned off" 12 years ago.
+He was "pensioned off" 12 years age.
 A stone is to be erected over his grave is Hale Wood, Hunts Cross.